-If you are thinking about how to start a design blog, but feel too overwhelmed with where to start with the technical set up.
+If you are thinking about how to start an interior design blog, but feel too overwhelmed with where to start with the technical set up.
 Then you have come to the right place.

 I have been blogging for over 10+ years and can re-assure you, if I could set one up, so can you.